sardor01/eslint-config/README.md

 Most of the rules are the same, but there are some differences:

 - Use [Prettier](https://prettier.io/) instead of [ESLint Stylistic](https://github.com/eslint-stylistic/eslint-stylistic).
-- Support both Vue 2 and Vue 3.
+- Vue 3 Support.
-- More stricter rules.
+- Stricter rules.

 ## Credit